 Guitars & Keyboards

-This guitar has been part of the family for about 10 years.
+This guitar has been part of the family for well over 10 years.
 Never underestimate the quality of a well made acoustic guitar.
 It feels like it get better with age.
 This is a basic dreadnought guitar.
 It’s a satin fisnish rosewood back and side with a gloss spruce top.
 No fancy in-lays.
 No stock electronics.
 Just a good sounding guitar.
 It’s been said more than once that it’s a “hurricane of sound”.
 Okay, I said that on many occasions.
 But it is true.
 These instruments are such powerful and intimate things.
 You play them hugged up tightly to your chest.
 You feel the guitar swell through you as you play.
 It’s more than just notes being plucked and strummed, it’s energy that heals and soothes.
-As one who also records music, I find this particular guitar a bit of a challenge to record.
+As one who does a lot of recording, I find this particular guitar a bit of a challenge to record.
 It’s so full and rich that it wants to be the hero in recorded music.
 Taking away too much tone when tracking this instrument to have it fit in the mix feels like a sin, like your throwing away the dishes after a meal.
 Over time I’ve come to realize that there are pros and cons to this full sound.
 Solo fingerstyle guitar is a natural fit for this full sounding guitar.
 A close mic setup makes a recording feel like you’re sitting right there.
 Strumming and background rhythms are a different story.
 I tend to EQ out the low mids and compress it heavily to get it to sit in the mix and behave.

 Oh my god, I love this guitar.
 It’s a beast and a beauty all in one.
 I had decided 10 years before buying a Sully that I was buying a Sully… I just didn’t know it yet.
 There’s something pretty amazing about playing a guitar that has been built from the ground up by who is surely more passionate about guitar building that you can imagine.